erictt/docker4dev/README.md

 ### 1. SET UP PROJECT PATHS

-* All the projects will be under path `/data/html/nytimes/` in containers, so please put all your nytimes repos in the same directory.
+* Please notice, all the projects will be under path `/data/html/` in containers, so please put all your repos in the same directory.
-* copy file docker-compose.yml.sample to docker-compose.yml, then replace the keyword `LOCAL_REPO_PATH` to your local path, like mine is `/Users/eric/mydev/apps`.
+* copy file docker-compose.yml.sample to docker-compose.yml, then replace the keyword `LOCAL_REPO_PATH` to your local path, like mine is `/Users/eric/workspace` which will be mapping to `/data/html/` in all containers.

     PS `:%s/LOCAL_REPO_PATH/\/Users\/eric\/workspace/g`